xojs/vscode-linter-xo/readme.md

 You can enable XO as a formatter for TypeScript and JavaScript.

 In either your workspace or user settings add the following settings.
+Linter xo now supports `editor.formatOnSaveMode` set to `"modifications"` :tada:.

 > optionally turn on "editor.formatOnSave"